dev-drprasad/delete-older-releases/README.md

 # --- WARNING - REPO NO LONGER MAINTAINED ---

 This repo will no longer be updated.
 The owner (dev-drprasad) is no longer interested, and I (thadguidry) as the only other maintainer, have noticed there is no longer a pressing need to maintain it.
 This is because there are already much more updated GitHub Actions that have the same features and more.
+I (thadguidry) have asked the owner (dev-drprasad) to archive this repo, but he has not responded to me for unknown reasons, so updating this README with a warning.

 For new projects, we highly suggest you search for and use any of the other release delete actions available on the [GitHub Actions Marketplace](https://github.com/marketplace/actions).
 For existing projects, we highly suggest you migrate to another GitHub Action to handle deleting releases in your workflows.